cakephp/docs/en/orm/database-basics.rst

 Enabling Immutable DateTime Objects
 -----------------------------------

-.. versionadded:: 3.2
-    Immutable date/time objects were added in 3.2.

 Because Date/Time objects are easily mutated in place, CakePHP allows you to enable immutable value objects.
 This is best done in your application's